 The Riddle of the Sands: Book Review

-The Riddle of the Sands, written by Erskine Childers and published in 1903 is the prototype of all modern spy novels.
-Arguably, the only earlier spy novels are The Spy, written by Fenimore Cooper during the American Revolutionary War and perhaps Kim by Rudyard Kipling.
-The Riddle of the Sands set a format and tone for spy thrillers that is still followed by many popular authors.
+The Riddle of the Sands, written by Erskine Childers and published in 1903, is the prototype of all modern spy novels.
+Arguably, the only earlier spy novels are The Spy, written by Fenimore Cooper during the American Revolutionary War and Kim by Rudyard Kipling.
+The Riddle of the Sands set a format and tone for spy thrillers that many popular authors still follow.

 Warning: Major spoilers are blacked out like this [blackout]secret[/blackout].
 To view them, just select/highlight them.

 The title uses a classic title archetype, the Problem.
 The story is about how the protagonists solve the mystery of what’s going on in the sandbanks surrounding the Frisian Islands.

 The title also uses a title structure, “The [something] of/who/for [something]”, that’s proven to be effective.

 (For more on titles, see How to Choose a Title For Your Novel)

 When an amateur British sailor on a yachting holiday in the Baltic stumbles upon a German invasion plan masterminded by a renegade Englishman, he must choose between warning his country and his love for the traitor’s daughter.

 (For more on loglines, see The Killogator Logline Formula)